 The season is open only in eastern Idaho in these areas: Bingham and Clark counties east of Interstate 15, Franklin, Fremont, Jefferson County east of Interstate 15, Madison, and Teton counties, Bonneville County east of Interstate 15, Bannock County east of Interstate 15 and south of Interstate 86, Bear Lake, Caribou, Cassia County east of Interstate 84 and that portion west of Interstate 84 south of the Malta-Sublette Road and east of the Malta-Strevell Road, Franklin, Oneida, and Power County south of Interstate 86.

 Sharp-tailed grouse have been introduced into historical range in southern Twin Falls county and southeastern Owyhee County.
-Twin Falls County, Owyhee County and most of Cassia County are closed to the hunting of sharp-tailed grouse.
+Twin Falls, Owyhee, and most of Cassia counties are closed to the hunting of sharp-tailed grouse.
 Sharp-tailed grouse also occur around Split Butte area in Minidoka County.
 Hunting of sharp-tailed grouse is closed in Minidoka County.